 Note, of course, that this does not commit us to saying that, before the early period, people in Africa never philosophized—they did.
 But one fact that must not be denied is that they did not document their thoughts and, as such, scholars cannot attest to their systematicity or sources.
 In other words, what this periodization shows is that African philosophy as a system first began in the late 1920s.

 Because there are credible objections among African philosophers with regards to the inclusion of it in the historical chart of African philosophy, the Egyptian question will be ignored for now.
-The main objection is that even if the philosophers of stolen legacy were able to prove a connection between Greece and Egypt, they could not prove in concrete terms that Egyptians were black Africans or that black Africans were Egyptians.
-It is understandable the frustration and desperation that motivated such ambitious effort in the ugly colonial era which was captured above, but any man of reason, judging by the responses of time and events in the last few decades knows it was high time Africans parted ways with that unproven legacy and let go of that now helpless propaganda.
+The main objection is that even if the philosophers of stolen legacy were able to prove a connection between Greece and Egypt, they could not prove in concrete terms that Egyptians were dark complexioned Africans or that dark complexioned Africans were Egyptians.
+It is understandable the frustration and desperation that motivated such ambitious effort in the ugly colonial era which was captured above, but any reasonable person, judging by the responses of time and events in the last few decades knows it was high time Africans abandoned that unproven legacy and let go of that, now helpless propaganda.
 If however, some would want to retain it as part of African philosophy, it would carefully fall within the pre-literate or the pre-systematic era.

 This is the foremost school in systematic African philosophy which equated African philosophy with culture-bound systems of thought.
 For this, their enterprise was scornfully described as substandard hence the term “ethnophilosophy.”
-Thoughts of the members of the Excavationism movement properly belong here and their high point was in the early period of African philosophy.
+Thoughts of the members of the Excavationism movement like Tempels Placid and Alexis Kagame properly belong here and their high point was in the early period of African philosophy.

 The concern of this school was nationalist philosophical jingoism to combat colonialism and to create political philosophy and ideology for Africa from the indigenous traditional system as a project of decolonization.
-Thoughts of members of the Excavationism movement in the early period can be brought under this school.
+Thoughts of members of the Excavationism movement like Kwame Nkrumah, Leopold Sedar Senghor and Julius Nyerere in the early period can be brought under this school.

-There is also the philosophical sagacity school whose main focus is to show that standard philosophical discourse existed and still exists in traditional Africa and can only be discovered through sage conversations.
+There is also the philosophic sagacity school whose main focus is to show that standard philosophical discourse existed and still exists in traditional Africa and can only be discovered through sage conversations.
 The chief proponent of this school was the brilliant Kenyan philosopher Odera Oruka who took time to emphasize that Marcel Gruaile’s similar programme is less sophisticated than his.
+Other adherents of this school include Gail Presbey, Anke Graness and the Cameroonian philosopher Pius Mosima.
 But since philosophical sagacity thrives on the method of oral interview of presumed sages whose authenticity cannot be independently verified, what is produced distances itself from the sages and becomes the fruits of the interviewing philosopher.
 So the sage connection and the tradition became defeated.
 Their enterprise falls within the movement of Critical Reconstructionism of the later period.

 Another prominent school is the hermeneutical school.
 Its focus is that the best approach to studying African philosophy is through interpretations of oral traditions and emerging philosophical texts.
-Theophilus Okere and Okonda Okolo are some of the major proponents of this school.
+Theophilus Okere, Okonda Okolo, Tsenay Serequeberhan and Ademola Fayemi Kazeem are some of the major proponents and members of this school.
 The confusion however is that they reject ethnophilosophy whereas the oral tradition and most of the texts available for interpretation are ethnophilosophical in nature.
 The works of Okere and Okolo feasted on ethno-philosophy.
 This school exemplifies the movement called Afro-constructionism of the middle period.